Atlantic,

 within these two zones the different sub-zones.

-These zones can bee seen in the map on the left.
-In the western and north-western
+These zones can be seen in the map on the left.
+In the

 half of France, stretching from the Belgian border to the Pyrenees, the